zulip/zulip/docs/production/deployment.md

 ## Putting the Zulip application behind a reverse proxy

+Zulip is designed to support being run behind a reverse proxy server.
+There are few things you need to be careful about when configuring a reverse proxy:

+1. Configure your reverse proxy (or proxies) to correctly maintain the `X-Forwarded-For` HTTP header, which is supposed to contain the series of IP addresses the request was forwarded through.
+This [nginx code snippet][nginx-proxy-config] will do the right thing, and you can verify your work by looking at `/var/log/zulip/server.log` and checking it has the actual IP addresses of clients, not the IP address of the proxy server.

-If you'd like to run Zulip behind a reverse proxy server, you need to make sure that your proxy server is configured in a way that is compatible with Zulip's use of long-polling for real-time push from the server to your users' browsers.
+2. Ensure your proxy doesn't interfere with Zulip's use of long-polling for real-time push from the server to your users' browsers.
+This [nginx code snippet][nginx-proxy-longpolling-config] will do the right thing.

-With an `nginx` reverse proxy, the key configuration options are, for the `/json/events` and `/api/1/events` endpoints:
+The key configuration options are, for the `/json/events` and `/api/1/events` endpoints:

 * `proxy_read_timeout 1200;`.
 It's critical that this be
   significantly above 60s, but the precise value isn't important.
 * `proxy_buffering off`.
 If you don't do this, your `nginx` proxy may return occasional 502 errors to clients using Zulip's events API.

-The other tricky failure mode with `nginx` reverse proxies is that they can load-balance between the IPv4 and IPv6 addresses for a given hostname.
+3. The other tricky failure mode with `nginx` reverse proxies is that they can load-balance between the IPv4 and IPv6 addresses for a given hostname.
 This can result in mysterious errors that can be quite difficult to debug.
 Be sure to declare your `upstreams` in a way that